ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

     You can choose whatever you would like and would fit your game, but in my case I am going to use a classic gem.

-    1. In the **CORE Content** tab, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.
+    1. In the **Core Content** tab, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.

          ![Basic Gem Model](../../img/EditorManual/Abilities/Gem.png "Basic Gem Model"){: .center}

          Feel free to change the material, or make the model suit your own game more.
-To learn more about how to make cool art & models in CORE, read our **[Art Reference Guide](../../tutorials/art/art_reference.md)** or try a **[Tutorial](../../tutorials/art/modeling_basics.md)**.
+To learn more about how to make cool art & models in Core, read our **[Art Reference Guide](../../tutorials/art/art_reference.md)** or try a **[Tutorial](../../tutorials/art/modeling_basics.md)**.

          I went with a simple red gem, and made it a little smaller than the default diamond.